Your browser is unsupported

 AI

 • What percentage of your capex/IT budget is being spent on AI related initiatives?
+When do you expect to see a return on this investment?

 • Can you provide examples of how the AI implementation has improved efficiency or productivity?